marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

 This looks alright, but is this a real improvement?
 What is the trade off?

 Each time a template is instantiated a new copy of the code is created.
-This is how compilers make generic programming type safe at compiling time.
+This is how compilers make generic programming type-safe at compiling time.
 The more instantiations your code has, the larger your executable becomes, and the longer compilation takes.